Residency starting and ending dates

 For additional information regarding residency beginning and ending dates refer to Publication 519, U.S. Tax Guide for Aliens.

 Note: This page contains one or more references to the Internal Revenue Code (IRC), Treasury Regulations, court cases, or other official tax guidance.
 References to these legal authorities are included for the convenience of those who would like to read the technical reference material.
-To access the applicable IRC sections, Treasury Regulations, or other official tax guidance, visit the Tax Code, Regulations, and Official Guidance page.
-To access any Tax Court case opinions issued after September 24, 1995, visit the Opinions Search page of the United States Tax Court.
+To access the applicable IRC sections, Treasury Regulations, or other official tax guidance, visit the Tax code, regulations, and official guidance page.
+To access any Tax Court cases filed on or after May 1, 1986, visit the Opinions Search page of the United States Tax Court.